Enable Screen Saver on Windows using Intune

 Monitor Screen saver policy on Intune admin center

-After implementing this policy, let’s examine the user experience on an end user’s device.
-I’ve set the screen saver timeout value quite low, at just 5 seconds.
-Consequently, the screen saver was triggered on my device after 5 seconds of idle time.
+After implementing this policy, let’s check the user experience on an end user’s device.
+I’ve set the screen saver timeout value very low, at just 5 seconds for testing purpose.
+After waiting for 5 seconds, below screen saver was triggered.

 Screen saver applied successfully on Windows device

 You can also access the screen saver settings window by navigating to Settings > Personalization > Lock screen > Screen saver.
-In this window, you’ll notice that the settings are grayed out and cannot be modified because Intune manages them.
+In this window, you’ll notice that the settings are greyed out and cannot be modified, as it’s managed from Intune.

 Screen saver settings are greyed out